 Since Start Fund Nepal was launched in June 2021, 19 alerts have been raised, of which 17 have been activated, consisting of a total of 25 projects that were implemented by different member and non-member organisations.
+For detail information on project-types of crisis responded, awarded agencies, project locations, and reached crises affected and at-risk population CLICK HERE.
 These projects have been able to provide vital support to the at-risk and affected communities in a timely manner.
 This consultancy will evaluate the value and effectiveness of Start Fund Nepal.